 How do I practice safe sex?

-- Avoid activities that can pass germs: Do not use saliva as a lubricant or share sex toys.
+- Do not do activities that can pass germs.
+Do not use saliva as a lubricant or share sex toys.

-- Tell others if you have an STI: Tell all your sexual partners if you are diagnosed with STI.
-They may need to be tested and treated.
-Do not have sex while you are being treated for an STI or with a partner who is being treated.
+- Tell your sex partner if you have an STI.
+Your partner may need to be tested and treated.
+Do not have sex while you are being treated for an STI, or with a partner who is being treated.

 Where can I find more information?

 - American Social Health Association (ASHA)